 And now, here are my thoughts on all these meal services.

 I will say that Blue Apron has a lot of extra steps that can be cut from the cooking process.
 For example, you can cut your prep time considerably by using your own pre-chopped garlic and ginger.
+And they are big proponents of using lots of olive oil.
+I don’t use near the amount they suggest.
 They also have you use multiple bowls for prepping ingredients.
 I tend to eliminate some of those extra bowls by adding the chopped ingredients straight into the pots/pans when appropriate.
 Less dishes to clean is always good!

 I would describe Sun Basket as the more organic, non-GMO, “crunchy” and sustainable option.
 Many of their meals are paleo or gluten free (even if you don’t select that option).
 While this is great for a lot of people, my family likes its dairy and carbs.
-We don’t consume a lot of it, but I do like some cheese with my dinner!
+We don’t consume a lot of it, but we do like some cheese with dinner.

 Sun Basket seems like a great option for adults, or families that want an easy way to eat organic, paleo, vegeterian or vegan options.
 Again, not bad, but we didn’t continue the subscription.
 That being said, I give Sun Basket the award for cutest packaging — I didn’t want to through the boxes away!

 This was my least favorite meal box services.
 The Hello Fresh meals I tried were bland, had very few ingredients.
-They were also dishes I could have easily made with my own recipes and would have tasted better.
 We tried were shrimp with lemon orzo (a recipe that I have made myself and tasted better) and steak with mango salsa and rice.
 While the steak was good, the portion was small and fed both me and Sophie.
 Thank goodness Bryan was not at home for that dinner because had I split it three ways, we would have been looking for more food to supplement dinner.

 The Hello Fresh dinners could have used a bit more flavor and/or ingredients.
 While some of Blue Apron’s recipes are simple too; what makes them stand out are the spice blends used to add flavor.
 That was lacking with Hello Fresh.